kisakoodaus/noi-2024/findhotel/statement.md

 There are $n$ cities and $m$ roads.
 Each road is a two-way road and connects two cities.
-There are $k$ cities that have a hotel.
+It is also known that $k$ cities have an anime shop.

+If you live in a city, you of course know the local anime shop well if there is one.
+You would like to find nearest anime shop that is not in your city.

-Your task is to determine, for each city, the minimum distance to another city that has a hotel.
+Your task is to determine, for each city, the minimum distance to another city that has an anime shop.

 # Input

-The first line has three integers $n$, $m$ and $k$: the number of cities, roads and hotels.
+The first line has three integers $n$, $m$ and $k$: the number of cities, roads and anime shops.

-The next line contains $k$ integers: the cities that have a hotel.
+The next line contains $k$ integers: the cities that have an anime shop.

 Finally, there are $m$ lines that describe the roads.
 Each line has two integers $a$ and $b$: there is a road between cities $a$ and $b$.

 # Output

-Print $n$ integers: for each city, the minimum distance to another city with a hotel.
+Print $n$ integers: for each city, the minimum distance to another city with an anime shop.
 If there is no such city, print $-1$ instead.

 # Example